reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 Since Spring Shell builds on top of [JLine](https://github.com/jline/jline3) it inherits a lot of its features.
 Let's look at some of them:

 ### Tab Completion
 Spring Shell allows us to use tab completion with command names and even with parameter names.
+Since this feature is a part of JLine we can use it out of the box with no need for any configuration.

-### Built in Commands
+### Built-in Commands

-- help:
+Spring Shell offers us a set of useful built-in commands.
+Let's take a look at two important ones:

-  - lists all the commands known to the shell, including the built-in commands and commands we wrote.
+- `help`:  lists all the commands known to the shell, including the built-in commands and commands we wrote.

-- script:
-  - accepts a local file as an argument and will replay commands found there, one at a time.
+- `script`:  accepts a local file as an argument and will replay commands found there, one at a time.

 ## Styling the Shell